 Before filling your fountain with water, you should clean its surface.
 Simply spray it off with a hose and scrub dirty areas with a nylon brush.
 Spraying off the fountain and scrubbing it down will remove dirt, bird droppings and other remnants from the colder months.

-After cleaning the fountain surface, fill the basins with fresh water.
+After cleaning the stone fountain surface, fill the basins with fresh water.

 Depending on your fountain size and if you are treating the water, you may have to replace the water a few times after the initial fountain fill.
 Replacing the water flushes out dirt and other debris to provide a better flow through the fountain.